Every Ice-based application needs to initialize the Ice run time, and this initialization returns an

 Ice.initialize, for example:

-Ice.initialize accepts an optional argument list.
+Ice.initialize accepts the argument list that is passed to the program by the operating system.
 The function scans the argument list for any command-line options that are relevant to the Ice run time; any such options are removed from the argument list so, when

 initialize throws an exception.